mca27/angular12Tailwind/README.md

 Step 2: Install Anglar Cli by running the command => npm install -g @angular/cli

-Step 3: Now extract the Zip file provided in the working directory => example: synconextAssignmentApp
+Step 3: Now extract the Zip file provided in the working directory => example: angular12Tailwind

 Step 4: Now open the project in VSCode and run the command ==> npm install
-    - Note you sould be in the main project folder ==> synconextAssignmentApp
+    - Note you sould be in the main project folder ==> angular12Tailwind
     - npm insall will isnstall all relavent and needful packages which are being used by the application.

 Step 5: Once installation is done run the command: npm start